All-Hands-AI/docs/modules/usage/how-to/github-action.md

+---
+title: "Using the OpenHands GitHub Action"
-# Using the OpenHands GitHub Action
+description: "This guide explains how to use the OpenHands GitHub Action in your own projects."
+---

 This guide explains how to use the OpenHands GitHub Action in your own projects.